tsalik/kostas-tsalikis.com/content/posts/switching_hugo_versions.md

  #### TL;DR

- 1. You can't manage multiple Hugo versions through `brew`.
+ 1. You can't manage different Hugo versions through `brew`.
  2. Reverting to older versions through `brew` is difficult.
- 3. There are a couple of ways of using multiple Hugo versions simultaneously.
+ 3. You can run different Hugo versions in a few ways.
 Pick what's best for your case.
- 4. Hugo Version Manager is an easy way of handling multiple Hugo versions whilst allowing existing installations coexist.
+ 4. Hugo Version Manager offers an easy way of switching between different Hugo versions.

 For quite some time I wanted to build for myself a knowledge base.
 Most of the times I take manual notes (yes, on an actual physical notepad).
 It's too difficult though to store and query them when you need a refresher.
 I also take notes in Notion, but I would like to be able to browse my knowledge base offline.
 Finally, I decided to build my unified knowledge base as a static site with Hugo.